increasingawareness/digitalsafety.tips/content/_index.md

 <br>
 </center>

-<p class="message">Important—2FA keys are stored on your iPhone's secure keychain, so only iTunes/iCloud encrypted backups will include a backup to these keys.
+<p class="message"><i class="fas fa-exclamation-triangle"></i> Important—2FA keys are stored on your iPhone's secure keychain, so only iTunes/iCloud encrypted backups will include a backup to these keys.
 If you're restoring your device from an iTunes/iCloud backup, the app and all keys will be restored as well.</p>

 <center>
 <br>